ian-pvd/ian-pvd.github.io/portfolio.md

 [![Color Extract app screenshots.](/assets/images/color-extract.png)](https://github.com/ian-pvd/color-extract){:target="_blank"}{:class="portfolio-link"}

-[Color Extract](https://github.com/ian-pvd/color-extract){:target="_blank"} is a simple React app for finding colors inside clipboard text.
-It looks for color codes, dedupes them, suggests color names, and creates a list of SCSS variables or CSS custom properties that you can copy into your project.
-A big help when you're starting a build with new colors.
+[Color Extract](https://github.com/ian-pvd/color-extract){:target="_blank"} is a simple React app that checks for colors in clipboard text.
+It finds color codes, de-dupes them, suggests color names, and creates a list of CSS variables to copy into your project.
+A time-saver when migrating old stylesheets or using new brand guidelines.

 ## More Repos
 Check out the rest of [my github repositories](https://github.com/ian-pvd?tab=repositories){:target="_blank"} for more code samples.